deval-core/De-Val/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Once the above steps are completed log out of your intance and log back in to see `bittensor` and `poetry` installed.
+Once the above steps are completed log out of your instance and log back in to see `bittensor` and `poetry` installed.

 ### Validator Setup
 We attempted to make everything as easy to run as possible, that is why we went with `poetry` as the package and venv manager.

-to set up your validator you will need to follow these steps:
+To set up your validator you will need to follow these steps:
 ```
 git clone https://github.com/deval-core/De-Val.git
 cd De-Val

-# Adding your OPENAI API key to your .env file
+# Adding your OPENAI API and WANDB key to your .env file
-echo "OPENAI_API_KEY=<your_key_here>" > .env
+echo -e "OPENAI_API_KEY=<your_openai_key_here>\nWANDB_API_KEY=<your_wandb_key_here>" > .env

 # Install packages and dependencies using poetry.
 poetry install
 ```
+NOTE: While logging on WANDB is optional - we would highly encourage validators to do so.

 Once that is done, you can activate your venv with `poetry shell`.

 ```